The 10 Best Tablets for Seniors 2020

 - Headphones not included

 Amazon enthusiasts may find that the Amazon Fire HD 10 is the ideal tablet for them; others, not so much.
 This bargain tablet has a big, 10.1-inch display, and focuses on Amazon’s array of apps and services, including the Alexa assistant.
 This means users can control the tablet with voice as well as touch commands.
 The downside is, it does not support Google apps like Gmail, Chrome, and YouTube.
 This limitation may be a dealbreaker for some users, but for Prime subscribers who mainly want a tablet for streaming media, web browsing and video chatting, this is an inexpensive yet functional option.
 LaptopMag and TechRadar both gave it four stars; customers on Amazon gave it 4.2 stars.
-The Amazon Fire HD 10 starts at $149.99.
+See Amazon for Latest Price.

 - Bright, high-resolution display

 - Includes Alexa assistant

 - Ideal for those who primarily use Prime services

 - Poor quality camera